Busquets: Messi row with Abidal not to blame for Barca's Copa del Rey exit | Goal.com

 Messi had hit back angrily against comments from sporting director and former team-mate Abidal, leading to speculation about the futures of both men – but Busquets was in no mood to talk about it after the game.

-"We are just focused on the sporting side of things,” he said.
+"We are just focused on the sporting side of things,” Busquets said when asked about the situation with Messi.
 “We won in the league at the weekend but it wasn't to be today.

 "It's a sad day for everyone.
 We didn't want to go out.